Saleh-Mumtaz/Proxy-Wars/first-order.md

 In REALITY inbound, put /anytext in spider field.<br />
 https://github.com/GFW4Fun/x-ui-pro<br />
 This script will install panel, configure nginx for url-path-based routing.<br />
-3x-ui web pannel will be accessible without a /port/random-path/ but only /rndm-path/ will access the panel.
+3x-ui web pannel will be accessible without a /port/random-path/ but only /rndm-path/ is enough and will access the panel.
 CDN configs with random port paths: /port/anytext but the port in client config should be 443, use external proxy to set that.<br />